 Contact: Robin Hadley 03000 413647 Email: firstname.lastname@example.org.

-The proposed decision will be considered at the Envrionment and Transport Cabinet Committee on 19 March 2019.
+The proposed decision was considered and endorsed at the Envrionment and Transport Cabinet Committee on 19 March 2019.

 Financial implications: The annual spend is estimated at £686k per annum and will continue to be funded from the soft landscape budget .
 The new contract will continue to provide tree safety inspections and the reactive works necessary to limit the Councils liability regarding claims.
 The proposed contract length will be three years with an option to extend the contract for up to a further two years, on a one plus one basis.
 The total contract value for the full term, including extensions (five years) is estimated at £3,430,000.